“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

 Every organisation needs effective, knowledgeable and skilled managers.
-Graduates of the University of Bolton’s BSc (Hons) Business Management with foundation year taught at our London Academic Centre by our learning partners Regent College London, also receive the CMI Level 5 Diploma in Leadership and Management – this impressive dual-award offers an excellent start to a career with global opportunities.
+By studying the University of Bolton's BSc (Hons) Business Management with foundation year taught at our London Academic Centre by our learning partners Regent College London, you'll learn how to organise, plan and analyse the business activities essential for efficiently managing and running a business.

 Mode of Study: